Yoraiz0r/AudioMog/README.md

 - `ExitSample`: (optional) What sample does the music file end at.
 - All of these fields are entirely optional, but **if you are replacing music files with different sample rates or lengths, you may need to mess with these.**

+# Specific Games Notes
+* **Kingdom Hearts III**
+  * Some files use `sabf2.1` instead of `sabf2.0`, while no issues occur from replacing, keep in mind that if you find failures with such files, it may be due to unknown new features of the format.
+  * Some `.hca` files use encryption, when AudioMog extracts those, it decrypts them.
+Therefore, the files you see are not the 'true' raw files, since you would not have been able to play or edit these.
+* **Kingdom Hearts 0.2 Birth by Sleep -A fragmentary passage-**
+  * The files use `.ogg` format, but their looping information is instead stored in the `.uexp`.
+Therefore, the extracted `.ogg` files you will lose looping information.
+The converted `.wav` files have this looping information appended into them, however!
+* **Kingdom Hearts: Melody of Memory**
+  * The files use abnormal amounts of `.` signs in the name, making it difficult to properly adjust file extensions.
+If you notice failures when rebuilding, it might be because of failures handling these file names!

 # Requirements
 - [.Net Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472)